Search

 HP55-20

 100+ days.
 Capsicum annuum.
 Open Pollinated.
 Chiltepin Pepper.
-The plant produces good yields of ¼" long by ¼" wide pea shaped hot peppers.
-Peppers are very hot, grow upright, have thin flesh, and turn from green, to orange, to red when mature.
+The plant produces good yields of ¼" long by ¼" wide pea-shaped hot peppers.
+It is a popular hot pepper variety prized for its tiny, incredibly hot wild peppers native to the southwestern United States and northern Mexico.
+Peppers are very hot, grow upright, have thin flesh, and turn from green to orange to red when mature.
+Its intense heat has a smoky, earthy, fruity note that builds and fades relatively quickly.
 The plant has green stems, green leaves, and white flowers.
 Excellent drying pepper.
+Excellent choice for home gardens.
 United States Department of Agriculture, PI 511887.
 A variety from Sonora, Mexico.

 $4.00 $3.50